k-sym/Razer_Blade_Stealth_Late_2019_GTX_Hackintosh/README.md

 ![EC Edge Case](https://github.com/ksymmonds/Razer_Blade_Stealth_Late_2019_GTX_Hackintosh/blob/master/img/acpi-ec-edge.jpg)

-So we don't actually need a `SSDT-EC.aml`, but as the Blade is a newer than SkyLake, we still need the `SSDT-USBX.aml` for USBX.
+So although the EC is OK, we still need to create a fake EC for OSX to use as it looks for the path `EC` in the ACPI table.
+Also, as the Blade is a newer than SkyLake, we will need the `SSDT-USBX.aml` for USBX.

 **Backlight**